Reflex Sympathetic Dystrophy Syndrome

 This measure requires the Secretary of State, as part of the duties associated with the

-Advance Health Care Directive Registry, to receive and release a person's advance health
+Advance Health Care Directive Registry, to receive and release a person's advance

-general acute care hospital.
+department of a general acute care hospital.

 Ref: http://www.ss.ca.gov/ahcdr/ahcdr_legislation.htm